mmpowell5549/ai_thread_mem_save_reload/README.md

 Time Travel for the Average AI Joe.

 An AI Utility for fun.
-Don't use my code to do bad sh*t.
+Don't use my code to do bad things please.
-Oh the things we can all think of.
+And oh the things we can all think of.
 It's always the KISS principal, is it not?
 <div style="border: 1px solid red; padding: 10px;">
 NUMBER ONE THING HERE: